 Dentists often recommend an in-office bleaching treatment for age-related staining.
 The bleaching agent removes the extrinsic stains, along with some of the intrinsic stains.
 In many cases, the patient is pleased with the results and does not require further treatment.

 In some cases, though, the patient wants even whiter teeth.
-When that is the preference, a combination of dental veneers and teeth whitening is the solution.
+When that is the preference, a combination of dental veneers and teeth whitening

 Choosing a whitening option

 The whitening option you choose should depend on your specific needs.
 If you have extrinsic stains, you might not require professional treatment, although it can still help.
 However, if you have intrinsic stains or age-related stains, a strong bleaching agent provided by a dentist is required.
 You also might need additional dental work to hide all the stains.
 Talk to your dentist about the right treatment for your teeth.

 Request an appointment here: https://whitingdentalarts.com or call Whiting Dental Arts at (781) 595-0596 for an appointment in our Swampscott office.